uttiyahazra/kubernetes-project/myk8sapp/ReadTheDocs.md

     DEV: http://myk8sapp-dev.ingress.com
     PROD: http://myk8sapp-prod.ingress.com

-  5. Please note, the ingress is still not secured by any TLS secret.
-Since this is a Prometheus example exposing some basic Prometheus scrapable metrics by default, by invoking the DEV http://myk8sapp-dev.ingress.com/metrics or PROD http://myk8sapp-prod.ingress.com/metrics endpoints, the following metrics will be visible:
+  5. Since this is a Prometheus example exposing some basic Prometheus scrapable metrics by default, by invoking the DEV http://myk8sapp-dev.ingress.com/metrics or PROD http://myk8sapp-prod.ingress.com/metrics endpoints, the following metrics will be visible:

     ```bash
     # HELP http_request_duration_seconds Duration of all HTTP requests